AminArria/ruby_phpipam/README.md

 #### Address
 ```
 self.get(id)                          Get address by ID             Address object
+self.get_by_tag(tagId)                Get addresses by tagId        Array of address objects
 self.ping(id)                         Check status of address       Boolean telling if address is reachable
+self.search(id, hostname, subnetId)   Searches for addresses by     Address object or array of address objects
+                                        IP (in a specific subnet
+                                        if given) or hostname
+self.first_free(subnetId)             Get first usable IP           String
 online?
 Check status of address       Boolean telling if address is reachable
 ```

 ## Pending API endpoints